mtaut/PythonCourse/README.md

 - **App must connect to a MySQL database hosted locally on system.**
 - **App must provide an easy to use interface, supported by simple forms of input and concise instructions that any user can follow.**
 - **App should work on Python3.6+ installations.**

+## Installation
+1. Clone the repository: `git clone <repository_url>`
+2. Navigate to the project directory: `cd recipe_app`
+3. Install required packages: `pip install -r requirements.txt`
+4. Configure the MySQL database:
+   - Create a database
+   - Create 'Recipes' table

+## Usage
+1. Run the application: 'python recipe_app'
+2. Follow on-screen prompts to:
+   - Add a new recipe
+   - Search for recipe by ingredient
+   - View, update, or delete recipe